abpanic/abpanic.github.io/README.md

-### devlopr-jekyll - A Beautiful Jekyll Theme Built for Developers
+### Dbugr-jekyll - A Beautiful Jekyll Theme for your Portfolio
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-14-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->